MicroEJ/docs/ApplicationDeveloperGuide/nlsExternalLoader.rst

    [po-to-nls] Loading *.po files for NLS interface <CLASSPATH>.<CLASSNAME>
    [po-to-nls]   => loaded locales : fr_DA,fr_ES,fr_NL,fr_FI,fr_RU,fr_SV,fr_DE,fr_NO,fr_IT,fr_FR,fr_PL,fr_EN

-- update the languages strings in your PO files of the Virtual Device (the files in the `translations/` folder).
+- update the languages strings in the PO files of the Virtual Device (the files in the `translations/` folder).
-- restart the Virtual Device and check your changes.
+- restart the Virtual Device and check the changes.

 It is important to know the following rules about the NLS External Loader: